sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 ### `tar_git` sources

-`tar_git` is a OBS Service which clones a repository from a public git hoster, creates a tarball from it, extracts the build information, and places all those files into the OBS Package source location.
+`tar_git` is a OBS Service which clones a repository from a public git location, creates a tarball from it, extracts the build information, and places all those files into the OBS Package source location.
 After this it starts to build the package.